 Anyone who has older notes after the March deadline will not be able to use them in UK shops.
 However, they will still be able to exchange them at the Bank of England.

 According to the latest figures, the value of paper £10 notes in circulation is £2.182bn.

-Weekly returns of the paper tenners currently average around £85m.
+Weekly returns of paper cotton £10 currently average £85m.